epezent/ShapeRenderer/README.md

 ## Usage

 - clone or download this repo to you computer
-- use onE of the scenes in the [ShapeRenderer project folder](https://github.com/epezent/ShapeRenderer/tree/master/ShapeRenderer) as a starting point, or drag all of the files in [Assets](https://github.com/epezent/ShapeRenderer/tree/master/ShapeRenderer/Assets) to your own project
+- use one of the scenes in the [ShapeRenderer project folder](https://github.com/epezent/ShapeRenderer/tree/master/ShapeRenderer) as a starting point, or drag all of the files in [Assets](https://github.com/epezent/ShapeRenderer/tree/master/ShapeRenderer/Assets) to your own project
 - there are two options for creating a new shape
     1. attach the ShapeRenderer script to a GameObject
     2. attach one of the Shape primitive classes (e.g. CircleShape, SquareShape, etc.) to a GameObject